 Hashimoto’s thyroiditis can lead to an under active thyroid (hypothyroidism).
-In this video from a series on her book, Imagine: A Whole Different Kind of Medical Care, Dr. Tina Marcantel discusses the identification and treatment of the disease.
-Dr Tina Marcantel is a naturopathic physician in Gilbert, Arizona, who also serves the East Valley cities of Mesa, Tempe, Scottsdale, Chandler, Queen Creek, Apache Junction, Gold Canyon, and the greater Phoenix area.
+In this video Dr. Marcantel discusses the identification and treatment of the disease.
+Dr Tina Marcantel is a naturopathic physician in Gold Canyon, Arizona, who also serves the East Valley cities of Mesa, Tempe, Scottsdale, Chandler, Queen Creek, Apache Junction, Gilbert, and the greater Phoenix area.

 Hashimoto’s thyroiditis is an autoimmune condition that causes an increase in our antibodies.
 That increase in our

 antibodies causes increase in inflammation in our bodies.

 And what does increased inflammation mean in our bodies?